8Ten10/8Ten10/README.md

 ### Hi there 👋

+- 📫 How to reach me: kevintsafack@protonmail.com
-- 🔭 I’m currently working on ... getiing certified on RHCSA
+- 🔭 I’m currently working on getiing certified RHCSA
+- 🌱 I’m currently learning Python
+- 👯 I’m looking to collaborate on anything that can improve my skill set
 <!--
 **8Ten10/8Ten10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.